ikeadrift/jankyscroll/README.md

 Having trouble with **jankyscroll**?
 Sorry, I don't really know what to do about that.
 It's sort of trouble to begin with, no?
 I'm sure you'll figure it out.

 <del>It doesn't work on mobile, because I have homework to do tonight.
 If someone wants to pull request that, I'll probably laugh at you for wasting your time on this bullshit, but then accept it.
-So, you know, go for it.</del> Nevermind, it totally does.
+So, you know, go for it.</del>

+Nevermind, it totally does work on mobile.
 If someone was in the middle of working on this, I'm sorry, but that only makes it more funny.

 # License
 Copyright (c) 2015 Benjamin Zweig